ESMDev2020/streamlit-sql-app/knowledge/Notes.md

 4.- Error handling
 	Add error control and description
 -----------------------
-REARRANGING IN FUNCTIONS AND SUBPROCEDURES
+REARRANGING IN FUNCTIONS AND SUBPROCEDURES WNEN USING PYTON
 - IMPORTS
 - CONSTANTS
 - FUNCTIONS